-We live in a singlist world, people.
-It just doesn't do to be just you.
+We live in a singlist world.
+It doesn't do to be 'just the one'.
 Couple up or be banished to restaurant Siberia.
 Don't even think about walking into a bar and having a drink by yourself.
 Prepare to be treated like a weirdo when you travel alone and not obviously on business.

-I don't hear too many men moaning about this, but some of my girlfriends in full-blown rose mode - the irresistible fragility we achieve, just before our petals drop off - seem almost suicidal about solo-dom.
+I don't hear many men moaning about this, but some of my girlfriends in full-blown-rose mode - the irresistible fragility we achieve, just before our petals drop off - seem almost suicidal about solo-dom.

-Come on, weepers.
-Live your lives.
-Get happy in real time, rather than await some fantasy happy stance that the future we don't even know we're going to get may never fetch.
-Haven't we all resisted retiring to an echoing bedchamber, wishing there were someone to cuddle ... but haven't we all, also, if only sometimes, quivered there wishing that the head on the other pillow wasn't his ?
+Snap out of it, weepers.
+Get happy.
+Stop waiting for the fantasy that the future may never bring.
+Haven't we all resisted retiring to an echo-y bedchamber, wishing there were someone to cuddle ... but haven't we all, also, if only now and then, wished that the head on the other pillow wasn't his ?

-Insofar as anything goes, these days, we have pretty much the perfect world.
-Compromising one's existence for second best is for mooses (meese??)
+Compromising one's existence for second best is never a good idea.
 Single life is pretty desirable, most of the time.
-The smug marrieds may conspire to have us believe otherwise, but only because it is they, in truth, who crave validation.
+The smug marrieds may conspire to have us believe otherwise, but only because it is they who crave validation.

-So burn the Dyptique candles daily.
-Fling out all the bedlinen foaming with memories of labours lost, and make a date with the White Company.
-Fill the freezer compartment with Haagen Dazs and king prawns, eat them together if you like, in bed, while watching old episodes of Thunderbirds.
-Lust all you like after Geoff Tracey, and wake up to pristine sheets.
+Burn the Dyptique candles.
+Fling out the old bedlinen infested with memories, and make a date with the White Company.
+Fill the freezer with Haagen Dazs and king prawns.
+Eat them together if you like, in bed, while watching old episodes of 'Thunderbirds'.
+Lust all you like after Geoff Tracey.
+Wake up to pristine sheets.

-Blokes come and go.
-The only person you can bet on to stick around for the rest of your life is you.
-Make friends with her.
-Dust her off, take her out, treat her cute, and she'll treat you in turn to many years of good, honest fun.
-Your mates really like her.
-Toughen up in the knowledge that most of your married girlfriends secretly envy YOU.
+Partners come and go.
+The only person you can rely on for the rest of your life is you.
+Make friends.
+Treat her nicely and she'll treat you in turn to years of good, honest fun.
+Your mates like her.
+Most of your married girlfriends secretly envy her.

-Besides, everything but everything ends.
-Every perfectly blissful match made in heaven winds up with a heart torn in two.
+Everything ends.
+Every blissful match made in heaven concludes with a heart torn in two.